The 5 Best 140 mm Case Fans in 2022

 Source: Noctua

 Since it’s part of Noctua’s lower-cost Redux line, the NF-P14s redux-900 doesn’t include any of the excellent extras that come with Noctua’s standard fans.
 You still get a nice box, but all you get in it are the usual steel mounting screws that come with all other case fans.
-You do get a much nicer two-tone gray color scheme in return, though, so it’s not all bad.
+You get a much nicer two-tone gray color scheme in return, though, so it’s not all bad.

 Overall, the Noctua NF-P14s redux-900 is the best 140 mm case fan for those who value silence above all else.
 It’s a niche product, for sure, and one that’s impossible to recommend to most users.
 But if you really must have the quietest 140 mm fan available, look no further.